fajriyan/toolsz/README.md

 - [0.1.19] create responsive all page and create mega menu mobile
 - [0.1.20] fix structure folder and routes
 - [0.1.50] create produk display
+- [1.0.0] index to google and setup SEO all page
+- [1.1.0] create produk convertcase